tomasohCHOM/cpsc-335-projects/project3/README.txt

 You can follow the instructions from the command line to run the program for either Problem 1 or Problem 2.

-To run more more test cases against the algorithm, locate the file input.txt, where you can modify the
-2D grid if needed.
+Test cases are randomly generated.
+You can verify if the algorithms' implementations produce the same outputs for the same randomly generated inputs.

 Thank you.